 There's also the problem that the Hulk is such a well-known character, his superhero "A List" status almost working against him in this endeavour.
 The mainstream knowledge of the character perhaps comes not from the comic book but from the very successful television series with Bill Bixby... so much so that the entire origin story can be told in a series of brief silent scenes during the opening credits with no further explanation necessary.
 This is a film so ensured of its audiences' familiarity with the source that a joke around Edward Norton misquoting the TV series' catchphrase is added to the content, along with the series' "Lonely Man" piano theme.

-While an audience might not have wanted another origin story just five years later, and $263,427,551 box office off an $137m movie isn't exactly a flop, this was a film that underwhelmed with theatregoers and is, inflation notwithstanding, the least profitable Marvel movie to date.
+While an audience might not have wanted another origin story just five years later, and $263,427,551 box office off an $150m movie isn't exactly a flop, this was a film that underwhelmed with theatregoers and was, inflation notwithstanding, the least profitable Marvel movie up to 2020.
+Factor in the marketing budget and it may have turned a profit of "just" $40 million.
 While it must be acknowledged that it didn't benefit from 3D or modern ticket sales, when The Incredible Hulk was released, the concept of a shared "Marvel Cinematic Universe" that would generate billions of dollars was still an experimental dream, and was by no means guaranteed.

 The Dark World is one of the most slated of Marvel Movies, seemingly loved by no one, and resulting in a severe change in tone for the follow-up Thor movie.
 Most vocal about their dislike was Christopher Eccleston, as the forgettable villain, elf Malekith.
 Even at the time of release he was on record as doing it for the money, but 2018 saw him even more explicit when talking to The Guardian, stating "Just a gun in your mouth [...]
 I really paid for being a whore."